bgadrian/data-structures/priorityqueue/README.md

 #### [Hierarchical Heap benchmarks](benchmark.log)

-With the right bucket/priority diversity it can reach up to 2x the performance of a Hierarchical Queue.
+With the right bucket/priority diversity it can aproach the HQ performance by a factor of 0.5.